Aman-Mandal/Aman-Mandal/README.md

 - Projects that I worked on:

+  - [**Audiophile**](https://github.com/Aman-Mandal/audiophile) - An E-commerce store for audio products like Headphones, Earphones and Speaker built with NextJS, Tailwind CSS, Redux and Firebase
   - [**LinkedIn Clone**](https://github.com/Aman-Mandal/linkedIn-clone) - Clone of LinkedIn with ReactJS, Redux and Firebase
-  - [**Food Cart**](https://github.com/Aman-Mandal/Food-Cart) - A Food Cart application built on ReactJS library
   - [**ATM Simulation**](https://github.com/Aman-Mandal/ATM-Simulation) - An ATM Simulation built with Java and Spring Framework
   - [**Expense Tracker**](https://github.com/Aman-Mandal/Expense-Tracker) - An Expense tracking app built with ReactJS library

 - Project that I am currently working on:
-  - [**Audiophile**](https://github.com/Aman-Mandal/audiophile) - An E-commerce store for audio products like Headphones, Earphones and Speaker built with NextJS, Tailwind CSS, Redux and Firebase
   - [**Groovy**](https://github.com/Aman-Mandal/groovy) - An open-source music player built with NextJS, TailwindCSS, Material UI & Shazam API
+  - [**Send.io**](https://github.com/Aman-Mandal/Send-IT) - A Decentralized application to send crypto from one account to another, built with NextJS, Tailwind CSS, Solidity, Hardhat and EtherJS.

 ##